 Jalapeños & Cats

 In short, jalapeños are not good for cats.
 While they’re not toxic to cats, the capsaicin they contain can cause problems for a cat’s sensitive digestive tract.
-The capsaicin may cause burns in the mouth, esophagus, and other parts of the digestive tract.
+Capsaicin may irritate the mouth, esophagus, and other parts of the digestive tract.

 Symptoms of Jalapeño Ingestion in Cats